iamdual/doviz.dev/README.md

 # Doviz.dev API

 This repository provides an exchange rate API via GitHub Pages.
-All exchange rates obtained from open sources (like central banks).
+All exchange rates are obtained from open sources (like central banks).

 # Usage
 ```